astahmer/box-extractor/README.md

 `@box-extractor/vanilla-extract` also exports a custom sprinkles creator function (replacement for the default `createSprinkles` from `@vanille-extract/sprinkles`) to allow for more introspection by returning the `condtions` & `shorthands` in addition to the static `properties` property on the return of `createSprinkles`.

 This is needed for the reversed conditions props to work properly.

+#### Reversed conditions props

-The reversed conditions props look like this:
+The `reversed conditions props` look like this:

 ```tsx
 <Box _hover={{ fontSize: "xl", cursor: "pointer" }}>